1757 - French invasion of Hanover – French advance in Westphalia

 On June 16

-- The Comte de Lorges entered into Herford, evacuated by the Allies.
+- The Comte de Lorges entered into Herford, which had been evacuated by the Allies.

-- Soubise along with Saint-Germain were suddenly recalled in Versailles to discuss a plan of action to counter Frederick's recent successes in Bohemia.
+- Soubise and Saint-Germain were suddenly recalled to Versailles to discuss a plan of action to counter Frederick's recent successes in Bohemia.

-- D'Estrées immediately reorganised the Reserve formerly under Soubise's command: a corps under M. d'Armentières marched by the right towards Paderborn; the rest of the Reserve under M. de Broglie marched by the left towards the Lower Weser to cover East Frisia.
+- D'Estrées immediately reorganised the Reserve formerly under Soubise's command.
+A corps under M. d'Armentières marched by the right towards Paderborn, while the rest of the Reserve under M. de Broglie marched by the left towards the Lower Weser to cover East Frisia.

 - According to M. de Lostanges, who saw the Allied right moving to Minden, there were now only a few detachments left on the west bank of the Weser.
 It was likely that the Allied army was now dividing itself into several corps of observation.

-- After the passage of the Weser, Cumberland assembled vessels at Hameln, Minden and Nienburg and fortified all fords.
+- After the passage of the Weser, Cumberland assembled vessels at Hameln, Minden and Nienburg and fortified all fords over the river.
 Strong detachments were left on the left bank of the Weser in the area of Rehme to observe the movements of the French army.

-- Cumberland established his headquarters near Minden, his two main magazines being at Minden and Hameln.
+- Cumberland established his headquarters near Minden, with his two main magazines at Minden and Hameln.